philbartholo/ApexGoogleNews/README.md

 # ApexGoogleNews
 ApexGoogleNews

-This is the code corresponding to Youtube video XXX showing how to add a link to the Account page layout that will display a page showing Google News for that company.
+This is the code corresponding to Youtube video at http://youtu.be/tvuUu2rMHx4  showing how to add a link to the Account page layout that will display a page showing Google News for that company.
 The implementation uses a Visualforce page, and Apex custom controller, and the Google news API.

+I created this small demo while exploring the features of Salesforce and Force.com.
+I welcome comments on any feedback on missing steps, alternative suggestions, suggested changes, etc.  All the code and development steps are documented at https://github.com/philbartholo/ApexGoogleNews .
+The topics I tried to cover are:

+- How to create a Visualforce page
+- How to create an Apex controller extension
+- How to create a Visualforce page
+- How to call a  REST service with APEX http callout
+- How to parse  JSON with APEX JSONParser
+- How to configure a remote site with Remote Site Settings
+- How to update the standard Salesforce Account page layout

 Here are the step by step instructions: